 Generally, a non-spouse beneficiary of either a Traditional or Roth IRA may liquidate the entire account as a lump sum or begin taking required minimum distributions (RMDs) each year from the Inherited IRA beginning in the year following the owner's death (he or she can always take more).
 In the latter case, the annual RMD amount usually is based on the beneficiary's life expectancy (according to IRS Life Expectancy tables).
 The younger the beneficiary, the smaller the initial required withdrawal amount will be as a percentage of each prior year-end Inherited IRA balance.
 An additional five-year distribution option is available to beneficiaries of owners who died before achieving their required beginning dates.

 As an example, based on the life expectancy of the beneficiary, RMD amounts are calculated as follows: In the calendar year following the year in which the owner dies, the beneficiary should consult the applicable IRS Single Life Expectancy table (available at irs.gov) and identify the factor that corresponds with the age he or she will turn that year.
 The beneficiary then takes the balance of the Inherited IRA as of December 31 of the prior calendar year and divides the dollar amount by the factor from the IRS table.
 The result is the minimum amount that beneficiary is required to withdraw from the Inherited IRA by December 31 of that year.
 (He or she always can withdraw more.)
-For subsequent years, the beneficiary should repeat the RMD calculation using the original life expectancy factor minus one each year.
-(There is no need to go to the table for a new factor.)
+Keep in mind that most financial institutions will help you to set up the initial RMD, and the required distribution amount will be automatically calculated for each year thereafter.
 Any beneficiaries of the Inherited IRA after the first beneficiary could continue to use the RMD calculation factor based on the life expectancy of the original Inherited IRA owner—again subtracting one from that factor for each year thereafter.

 Surviving spouses older than age 59½ typically choose to roll over the assets in the deceased's IRA into an IRA in their own name.
 This gives them full control of the assets and allows them to delay withdrawals until they attain age 70½, when their own RMDs must begin.
 Note that surviving spouses who become owners of Traditional IRAs are subject to the RMD rules, while those who become owners of Roth IRAs are not required to take RMDs.
 No matter what type of IRA the surviving spouse chooses, he or she can name beneficiaries for the assets in the new account.